TheoBacqueyrisse/cloud-computing-emissions/README.md

 In order to use the first part of our code, you need the following things:

 - A GitHub Personal Access Token
-- A Climatiq API token
+- A Climatiq API token, with access to the Cloud Computing feature
+- Link to our [Drive File](https://drive.google.com/drive/folders/16rD7bP4xZZ5GKvw-5t8xnh3eD2T3TxSt?usp=sharing) to access saved Data / Upload new data

 And in terms of the functions themselves, you can find documentation for the functions and how they are meant to be used in our [Wiki](../../wiki/).